 Member Preview Reception September 18, 2015 5:00 – 8:00 pm Registration coming soon!
+Members may bring two guests with them.
 Since 1974, when community watercolor artists approached then Director Marion Metsopoulos with the idea of a national watercolor show, Foothills Art Center has established its own interpretation of this exhibition by introducing “watermedia” as its emphasis.
-The goal was, and still is, to reach beyond the tradition of pure watercolor and embrace innovation in water-based media that now includes
+The goal was, and still is, to reach beyond the tradition of pure watercolor and embrace innovatio

 November 14-December 31 | Member Reception: November 13, 6-8pm | Over 100 Colorado artists offer ceramics, fiber, glass, jewelry, paintings, woodworking, photography, holiday items, and much more.
 This unique holiday marketplace atmosphere will feature an array of options for everyone on your holiday gift-giving list.